MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/atp-safe-links.md

 ## Safe Links settings for Office documents

 As described earlier, Safe Links protection for links in Office documents don't depend on Safe Links policies.
-When enabled, these settings apply to all recipients in your organization.
+When enabled, these settings apply to all recipients in your organization. **Note that Safe Links for Office documents is enabled by default**.

 Safe Links protection for Office documents has the following requirements: